kaplan81/rick-morty-pwa-workbox/README.md

 But wisdom is not a requirement here.
 Just follow the steps and you will end up with a production ready Rick & Morty PWA.

 And we take the framework agnostic approach.
 React developers, Angular developers, Vue developers, Svelte developers,... they are all welcome to take this workshop.
-It is just a simple JavaSript app.
+It is just a simple JavaScript app.
 Even native mobile developers might be interested.

 ## Why Workbox?